-Recording these Zoom sessions are increasingly popular.
-When a Zoom session is recorded, it becomes available to those who may have missed it.
+Recording these Zoom sessions is becoming increasingly popular.
+When a Zoom session is recorded, it can be made available automatically to students who may have missed it.
 This is especially important when participants are sick or have scheduling issues.

-There are key IT challenges that exist in scaling virtual learning with any unified communications platform, including Zoom.
+There are key IT challenges that exist in scaling online learning with any unified communications platform, including Zoom.
 These include:

-- Managing the vast number of virtual lectures or meetings which generate countless links, passwords and emails
+- Managing the vast number of online lectures or meetings which generate countless links, passwords and emails

 - Securing content at the organizational level so only authorized students or employees may access it

 - Connecting with your Learning Management System (LMS) to efficiently structure content across thousands of courses